cafriheliks/notes/README.md

 6. Plan for change by designing flexible and adaptable systems.

 Remember, today's complex problems often require simple solutions that can evolve with time and changing requirements.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Strive for clarity and readability in your programs; they should be easy to understand, test, and evolve over time.
+Remember, you write code once, but read and debug it many times."

+"Another pearl: 'Premature optimization is the root of all evil.' — Donald Knuth.
+This reminds us not to optimize code prematurely without understanding the actual bottlenecks.
+First, make it work correctly, then make it work fast.
+Focus on writing correct, modular code, and use profiling tools to identify where optimizations are genuinely needed."